Shehryare/firebase-lyrics-search/README.md

 # Lyric and Song Searcher
-This is an online search engine used for finding any lyrics and any songs from all artists.
+This is an online search engine for finding songs, artists and lyrics using the lyrics.ovh API

 ## Using the Application
 * Deployment URL: https://lyricsearch-542ee.web.app/